 ? ?SA 2: The four options allocate housing and not services or facilities.
-However, increased local customer base/s the options would benefit local businesses and potentially encourage new economic activity in Harwell/South East V at Harwell Oxford Campus were pursued this could have the benefit of allowing development to occur elsewhere are distribution of growth (and spending power) could be assumed to support services and facilities in the rural areas ? west of the district ? more than by focussing growth at Harwell Oxford Campus. ? ??SA 3: All four locations are read of public transport and will benefit from transport improvements through the Science Vale Transport Strategy.
+However, increased local customer base/specific the options would benefit local businesses and potentially encourage new economic activity in Harwell/South East V at Harwell Oxford Campus were pursued this could have the benefit of allowing development to occur elsewhere act distribution of growth (and spending power) could be assumed to support services and facilities in the rural areas? west of the district? more than by focusing growth at Harwell Oxford Campus. ? ? ?SA 3: All four locations are read of public transport and will benefit from transport improvements through the Science Vale Transport Strategy.
 The stowards their funding and would help improve public transport in the south east district.
-Furthermore, the site is well-loc opportunities at Harwell Oxford Campus which should help encourage walking and cycling to the site.
-Other employment nearby too in the Science Vale Enterprise Zone.
+Furthermore, the site is well-located and support to in the Science Vale Enterprise Zone.
 The four options would all lead to positive effects by linking housing however the scale of development would likely lead to an increase in traffic on local roads.
 There is a likelihood that at Harwell Oxford Campus would access employment opportunities further afield.
 This has the potential to increase already known to be congested and operating over its designed capacity in peak periods.?